 The Wrightwood 659 exhibit originated in 2021 at the Buffalo AKG Art Museum (formerly the Albright-Knox Art Gallery) and has also been shown this year in the Beall Center for Art and Technology, Irvine, California; and at Gray Area, San Francisco.
 The Chicago exhibition is presented by Alphawood Exhibitions at Wrightwood 659, now celebrating its fifth anniversary of presenting exhibits of socially engaged art and architecture.
 The museum was designed by Pritzker Prize winning architect Tadao Ando from a 1920s residential building on a Lincoln Park residential street.
 The exterior still resembles its neighbors but the interior has been turned into a four-story open-space masterpiece with a base of soaring concrete walls, open staircase. and, on the upper floors, glass walls that provide a dramatic treatment of light from the outdoors.
 The building is fully accessible with an elevator and other amenities.

-The Difference Machines exhibition at Wrightwood 659, at 659 W. Wrightwood Ave., runs through December 16.
+The Difference Machines exhibition at Wrightwood 659, at 659 W. Wrightwood Ave., has been extended through January 27.
 The museum is open 12-7pm on Fridays and 10am-5pm on Saturdays.
 Admission is by advance ticket only.
 Tickets are $15; purchase yours here.
 Note that masks are required for all visitors.

 Did you enjoy this post and our coverage of Chicago’s arts scene and sometimes beyond?
 Please consider supporting Third Coast Review’s arts and culture coverage by making a donation by PayPal.
 Choose the amount that works best for you, and know how much we appreciate your support!